programminghistorian/jekyll/lessons/getting-started.md

     Komodo Edit on a Mac

-    If you don’t see the Toolbox pane on the right hand side, choose `View->Tabs & Sidebars ->Toolbox`{.filename}.
+    If you don’t see the Toolbox pane on the right hand side, choose `View->Tabs & Sidebars ->Toolbox`.
 It doesn’t matter if the Project pane is open or not.
 Take some time to familiarize yourself with the layout of the Komodo editor.
 The Help file is quite good

 -   ##### Configure Komodo Edit

     Now you need to set up the editor so that you can run Python programs.
-In the Toolbox window, click on the gear icon and select “`New Command…`{.filename}“.
+In the Toolbox window, click on the gear icon and select “`New Command…`“.
 This will open a new dialog window.
-    Rename your command to “`Run Python`{.userinput}” and feel free to change the icon if you like.
+Rename your command to “`Run Python`” and feel free to change the icon if you like.
 In the

-    “`Command`{.filename}” box, type
+    “`Command`” box, type

     ``` python
     %(python) %f